GetMetaMap/metamap-android-sdk/README.md

     @Override
     public void onCreate() {
         super.onCreate();
         Mati.init(this, "your client ID here");
       }
     }

+Your application tag in manifest should include the application class that was created

+    <application
+        android:name=".MyApplication"
+        ...

 ## Mati KYC Button Placement (UI)

 You now need to place the Mati KYC button inside your App.
 Add it to your layout XML file: